geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 12. In the **Azure AD sign-in configuration** window, select the **Continue without matching all UPN suffixes to verified domains** check box at the bottom of the page, and then select **Next**.

-13. On the **Ready to configure** screen, select the check box for **Start the synchronization process when configuration completes** if it’s not already selected, and then select **Install**.   <br/>
+13. On the **Ready to configure** screen, select the check box for **Start the synchronization process when configuration completes** if it’s not already selected.   <br/>

 	‎**Note:** In a real-world deployment, if you are also preparing Azure AD Connect for an Exchange hybrid deployment, you would select the **Exchange hybrid deployment** check box as well.
-In this lab, you will leave this check box blank.
+In this lab, you will leave this check box blank. <br/>

+	Select **Install**.

-14. Wait for the installation to complete and then select **Exit**.
+14. Wait for the configuration to complete and then select **Exit**.

 15. In the taskbar at the bottom of the VM, select the **magnifying glass (Search)** icon, and then in the Search box, enter **Synchronization**.
 In the menu, select the **Synchronization Service** desktop application to open it.

-16. In the **Synchronization Service Manager** window, the Operations tab is displayed by default so that you can monitor the synchronization process.
+16. In the **Synchronization Service Manager** window, the **Operations** tab at the top of the screen is displayed by default so that you can monitor the synchronization process.

-17. Wait for the **Export** profile to complete for **M365xZZZZZZ.onmicrosoft.com** (with a **Status** of **completed-export-errors**), and then select this row.
+17. Wait for the **Export** profile to complete for **M365xZZZZZZ.onmicrosoft.com**; when it finishes, its **Status** should be **completed-export-errors**.
+Once it's complete, select this row.

-18. In the bottom portion of the screen, note the number of users that were added and the number that were updated.
-Also note the two errors that appear in the **Export Errors** section.
-If you recall back in Task 3 when you ran the IdFix tool, there were two users with validation errors that you purposely did not fix (**Ngoc Bich Tran** and **An Dung Dao**).
-If you select the links to each of the **Export Errors**, you’ll see that these are the two users that were not synchronized by the Azure AD Connect tool due to these data validation errors.   <br/>
+18. In the bottom portion of the screen, a detail pane appears showing the detailed information for this operation.

+	- In the **Export Statistics** section, note the number of users that were added and the number that were updated.
+	- In the **Export Errors** section, note the two errors that appear.
+If you recall back in the prior lab exercise when you ran the IdFix tool, there were two users with validation errors that you purposely did not fix (**Ngoc Bich Tran** and **An Dung Dao**).
+Select the links under the **Export Errors** column and you will see that these are the two users that were not synchronized by the Azure AD Connect tool due to these data validation errors.   <br/>

 	‎**Note:** Because a synchronization had not been performed prior to this, the initial synchronization was a **Full Synchronization** (see the **Profile Name** column).
 Because the synchronization process will continue to run automatically every 30 minutes, any subsequent synchronizations will display **Delta Synchronization** as its **Profile Name**.
-If you leave the Synchronization Service Manager window open, after 30 minutes you will see that it attempts to synchronize the two users who were not synchronized during the initial synchronization.
+If you leave the **Synchronization Service Manager** window open, after 30 minutes you will see that it attempts to synchronize the two users who were not synchronized during the initial synchronization.
 These will display as a **Delta Synchronization**.

-19. Now that you have seen Azure AD Connect complete a Full Synchronization, and rather than waiting for it to synchronize future updates, in the next task you will make some updates and manually force a synchronization. <br/>
+19. Now that you have seen Azure AD Connect complete a Full Synchronization, in the next task you will make some updates and manually force an immediate synchronization rather than waiting for it to synchronize updates every 30 minutes. <br/>

 	Close the **Synchronization Service Manager**.
-In your browser, close the **Download Center** tab, and then in the **Microsoft 365 admin center** tab, close the **Azure Active Directory preparation** pane.
+In your browser, close the **Download Microsoft Azure AD Connect** tab, and then in the **Microsoft 365 admin center** tab, close the **Azure Active Directory preparation** pane.
 Leave the Domain Controller VM open as it will be used in the next exercise.

 ### Task 2: Create an Identity Mismatch Scenario for Synchronization